jdstamp/sme-supplementary/README.md

 6.	**trait** - The trait being analyzed in the genome-wide interaction study.
 7.	**external_data** - External data type used to induce sparsity in the SME model.

+# Archived FAME sources

+The file FAME-cfdd03f.zip contains the source code of FAME used in this study.